 Sequoia National Park Fees

-If you will be visiting all three parks (Yosemite, Kings Canyon and Sequoia), definitely purchase the America the Beautiful annual park pass from NPS.gov or REI.com for $80.
+If you will be visiting all three parks (Yosemite, Kings Canyon and Sequoia) as part of the Majestic Mountain Loop, definitely purchase the America the Beautiful annual park pass from NPS.gov or REI.com for $80.
 Since each US National Park costs $30-$35 to enter, this is the most economical option if you will visit more than two United States National Parks in twelve months.